What To Do If Your Identity Is Stolen

 You need to report identity fraud and take measures so that the thief doesn’t continue to use your information for ill intent.

-Report Instances of Known Identity Theft
+Report Any Instances Of Known Identity Theft

 The first step is to start contacting creditors, government agencies and credit bureaus to let them know you think identity fraud has occurred.
 That means getting in touch with companies, banks, credit unions or creditors that used your personal information in the past or have it on file.
 This could include a request to close or freeze any compromised accounts.

-Before doing so, consider reporting instances of identity theft to the Federal Trade Commission first.
+Before doing so, consider reporting instances of identity theft to the Federal Trade Commission (FTC) first.
 The FTC can generate a report to prove your identity was stolen.
 This document can be used while following up with the necessary companies.
 Head to the FTC website or call (877) 438-4338.

 You’ll also want to take it a step further and contact your health insurance provider and make sure that nobody has tried to use your insurance information without your permission.
 Then contact government agencies such as your local DMV or state licensing agency to place a flag on your driver’s license number in case an identity thief tries to use information on your license or state ID.